Torture and despair in Al-Sina prison

 By addressing these issues, the international community can help bring an end to the ongoing human rights abuses committed in Syria’s north-east.

-One thought on “Torture and despair in Al-Sina prison”
+7 thoughts on “Torture and despair in Al-Sina prison”

 1. what is the true cost of our pursuit of justice?
 The images of overcrowded cells, tortured bodies, and desperate prisoners are a stark reminder that even in our quest for righteousness, we must not forget the value of human life.